RyanMcBrayer/MIcrocontroller-Game/README.md

 accelerometer, and a buzzer.

 ## Other Info
-This project was done as a partner project for a microprocessor systems course.
+This project was done as a partner project for my microprocessor systems course.

 As stated above, the game was designed in C and uses FreeRTOS.
 If you wish to demo this project you will need the above mentioned boards,